 But the reality is SMS marketing is already here.
 And there’s a ton of potential for brands to turn it into a revenue generating machine.

 Not too long ago, texting was simply something you did to chat with friends; now it’s a lucrative sales channel for online sellers who want a more efficient and effective way to communicate with their audience.

 If you’re a newcomer to SMS marketing, you probably have questions (or doubts) about it:

-Do my customers really want to get text messages from us?
+Do my customers really want to get text messages from me?

 What is SMS marketing?

-This means you should never buy SMS marketing lists (yes, there are still people out there who will try this), and you should always use a reputable software or method of getting people onto your own SMS marketing list.
+For starters, you should never buy SMS marketing lists (yes, there are still people out there who try this), and you should always use a reputable SMS marketing software to collect contacts.

 The basic rules for when and how to use SMS marketing are very similar to email:

 - You must have the express (written) permission of the recipient – this can be as simple as checking an “I agree" box.